What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

 At my clinic, I was able to get my results if I was willing to wait a few minutes.

-Sadly, I got the results that they didn’t like my pictures and they wanted me to come back.
+Sadly, I got the results that they didn’t like my pictures and they wanted me to come back for additional testing.

 In a week.